-The earlier stages will take longer to master, but since each stage builds on the previous one, you will progress faster as you move along.
+The earlier stages of meditation will take longer to master, but since each stage builds on the previous one, you will progress faster as you move along.

 That being said, a lot of people will tell you that mastering these stages will take many, many years.
 Something which is not necessarily true.